bummzack/silverstripe-omnipay/README.md

 You can configure gateway settings in your `mysite/_config/payment.yml` file.
 Here you can select a list of allowed gateways, and separately set the gateway-specific settings.

 You configure the allowed gateways by setting the `allowed_gateway` config on `Payment`.
+You can also choose to enable file logging by setting `file_logging` to 1.

 To configure the individual Gateway parameters, use `GatewayInfo` and add a key for every Gateway you want to configure.